VertexF/ChernoOpenGL/README.md

 I will also be using CMake to be configure my development environment.
 Everything is in the gust namespace.
 Abstracted the main loop and set up to a class.
+Abstracted the shader to it's own class.

+### Current OpenGL Video
+I am currently up to the: How I Deal with Shaders in OpenGL Video 8